moreakshay/JetpackImplementation/README.md

 # JetpackImplementation
 Learning best practices in android.
 Using Android Architecture Components and Coroutines.
-<br>This repository follows best practices depicted by the jetpack team in [architecture-components-sample/GithubBrowserSample](https://github.com/android/architecture-components-samples/tree/master/GithubBrowserSample/) ,unfortunately GithubBrowserSample doesn't include the use of Coroutines.
+<br>This repository follows best practices depicted by the jetpack team in [architecture-components-sample/GithubBrowserSample](https://github.com/android/architecture-components-samples/tree/master/GithubBrowserSample/) , also added Coroutines which was missing in GithubBrowserSample.

-<br>This repo uses [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction).

 <h3>Language</h3>
 -Kotlin